Verchasve/trading-bot/processFlow.md

-Initially create 2 different process.
+Initially create 2 different services.

 1. Create a process which consumes data periodically for all given Stocks exchange and Crypto.

   > Step1.
 Create cron job which runs every 5 mins interval and pull data from all different Free version Stocks and crypto API.

   > Step2.
 Create and maintain an Index for every stocks and crypto.
 Find a resourceful API to keep track of Historical data in order to view Delta values for any given timestamps.